 Fundamental approach to subjective and objective evaluation, assessment, and care plan formation for the individual needs of the patient.
 An introduction to cardiopulmonary diseases including etiology, pathophysiology, complications, occurrences, clinical manifestations, treatment, and prevention.
+Two hours lecture and two hours laboratory.

-RCT-1313 Cardio Anatomy & 3
+RCT-1313 Cardio Anatomy & 3 Physiology

-Physiology

 This course is a study of cardiopulmonary and renal physiology in relation to the practice of respiratory care.
+Three hours lecture.

-RCT-1416 Respiratory Care 6
+RCT-1416 Respiratory Care 6 Technology I

-Technology I

 This course is a study of respiratory treatments and equipment design and operation related to noncritical care procedures.
+Two hours lecture and eight hours laboratory.